jl4730/Grokking_Coding_Interviews/1001 Subsets - Introduction.md

 Introduction\
-In many problems, where we are given a set of elements such that we can divide them into two parts.
-To solve the problem, we are interested in knowing the smallest element in one part and the biggest element in the other part.
-This pattern is an efficient approach to solve such problems.

-This pattern uses two Heaps to solve these problems; A Min Heap to find the smallest element and a Max Heap to find the biggest element.
+A huge number of coding interview problems involve dealing with Permutations and Combinations of a given set of elements.
+This pattern describes an efficient Breadth First Search (BFS) approach to handle all these problems.

-Let’s jump onto our first problem to see this pattern in action.
+Let’s jump onto our first problem to develop an understanding of this pattern.